San7o/hive-operator/docs/DESIGN.md

   for further details.
 - `kernel-id`: An unique identifier of a running kernel, to discriminate which loader controller should handle this HiveData.
+- `match`: Same as HivePolicy, but all the fields are completed.

 An HiveData is uniquely identified by the `path-name`, `pod-name` and `pod-namespace` fields.